yaddanab/med_diagnostic_agent/README.md

 ## Try It Live

-You can try the live demo here: [Medical Diagnostic Agent Demo](https://share.streamlit.io/your-username/medical-diagnostic-agent/main/app.py)
+You can try the live demo here:

 ## Installation